Posted On March 19, 2026

 GDS, or Global Distribution System, is a central platform that unites travel service providers and travel agents, bringing them under a single umbrella.
 A travel agency can book flights, hotels, car rentals and so on in real time through GDS APIs.
 Users no longer need to navigate through multiple airlines’ websites with the effective integration of the GDS system.

-Why GDS Integration Matters
+Why GDS integration matters

 Having real-time access enables agencies to manage multiple bookings, minimize errors, and cater to the direct needs of the customers.
 Here’s what GDS integration allows you to do: